billvivino/billvivino.github.io/_posts/2026-08-01-i-dont-build-startups-on-sweat-equity.md

 At that point, software stops being an experiment.

-It becomes part of the business.
+It becomes the core of the business's value.

+Creating things of great value are harder than you think they are.

 ## Engineering Doesn't End At Launch